-When I tell people that my family of three lives in 650 square feet they are always in shock.
-Usually they ask me questions to try and get a better understanding of what 650 square feet actually looks like.
-They’ll have me point to an area of their house that’s comparable to our whole house.
+When we’d tell people that our family of three lived in 650 square feet they were always in shock.
+Usually they’d ask me questions to try and get a better understanding of what 650 square feet actually looks like.
+They’d have me point to an area of their house that was comparable to our whole house.
 (Usually half of the kitchen or a quarter of the living room area).
-That’s usually followed by a whole slew of questions of how we manage to live in such a small space.
+That was usually followed by a whole slew of questions of how we manage to live in such a small space.
 What’s interesting is that the questions are rarely why questions.
 I think most people intuitively understand why we choose small space living.
 (Less stuff = more time).
-The questions are usually why questions.
+The questions were usually how questions.
 Most people are looking for similar ways to declutter, organize and simplify their life.

 A Commitment to Minimalism

 Restricting space means restricting stuff.
 It’s human tendency to completely fill the space we have (and usually try to fill it even a bit more).
 A small space naturally creates limits for material items.
 If the closet is small, then clothes are limited.
 The same principle applies to all areas of the house.

 When space is limited inside, it’s natural to get outside more.
 We get outside as a family as much as possible.
 I love that our small space encourages use to explore the wonderful outdoors more often.

 When we are home, we are together.
 Period.
 There aren’t different sections of the house.
 I love the tight living quarters because it brings us together as a family, all of the time.
 If my husband is reading a book with our daughter while I’m fixing dinner, I can still watch, participate and enjoy.
 They’re not sectioned off in another location.
 We’re all enjoying the evening together.